NikosAlexandris/pvgis-prototype/docs/reference/solar_irradiance.md

 ## Horizontal vs. Inclined Irradiance

-PVGIS can output both horizontal and inclined irradiance components
+PVGIS can output both _horizontal_ and _inclined_ irradiance components

 - **Horizontal irradiance** is measured on a flat, horizontal surface
 - **Inclined irradiance** (also called **in-plane irradiance**) is calculated for a solar surface positioned at specified orientation and tilt angles

-The transformation or transposition from horizontal to inclined involves geometric and radiometric corrections for each component based on solar position and surface orientation.

-## Horizontal vs. Inclined Irradiance

-PVGIS can output both horizontal and inclined irradiance components

-- **Horizontal irradiance** is measured on a flat, horizontal surface
-- **Inclined irradiance** (also called **in-plane irradiance**) is calculated for a solar surface positioned at specified orientation and tilt angles

-The transformation or transposition from horizontal to inclined involves geometric and radiometric corrections for each component based on solar position and surface orientation.
+The _transposition_ from horizontal to inclined irradiance involves geometric and radiometric transformations for each component based on solar position and surface orientation.

 ## Direct irradiance